lim-wen-qi/peep-3d-escape-game/README.md

 # Peep — 3D Physics-Based Escape Game

-A 3D physics-based escape game developed in Unity and C#, featuring interactive puzzles, physics-driven object interactions, and modular gameplay systems.
+A 3D physics-based escape game developed in Unity and C#, where players explore rooms, interact with objects, and solve puzzles to escape.

 ## Gameplay Demo